mitchib1440/SpeakThat/README.md

 - **Smart onboarding:**
   - Guided setup for privacy and permissions
 - **Accessible UI:**
-  - Makes use of the Material 3 design system
+  - Makes e of the Material 3 design system
   - Large buttons, clear text, and support for screen readers
   - Works in both portrait and landscape
 - **Customizable voice settings:**